-Sarah Chaudhery is taking part in the "How to Reach Your Potential" initiative, a series of 100 interviews with leaders who inspire Alex Rascanu and whose insights can help you reach your potential.
+Sarah Chaudhery is taking part in the "How to Reach Your Potential" initiative, an interview series featuring leaders who inspire Alex Rascanu and whose insights can help you reach your potential.

 As a 6-year veteran of the Canadian National Rowing Team, Sarah Chaudhery’s (nee Bonikowsky) athletic career includes silver and bronze World Cup medals, two National Championship titles, a fourth place finish at the 2008 Olympic Games and a bronze medal at the 2011 Pan Am Games.
 Now practicing as a paediatric occupational therapist, Sarah is passionate about encouraging all people, regardless of age or ability to pursue their dreams both inside and outside of sport.
 Sarah recently published a book about her Olympic experience titled, “The Justified Jock: Faith and the Olympic Journey.”

 Sarah: Above all else, I believe that every person was created for a purpose.
 The goal of my life is to find the ways I should be putting my beliefs and my faith into action.
 If I haven’t made a difference, lived in truth, loved others, and answered my callings, then I haven’t really lived.

 Alex: What are the three things you’re most passionate about?

 Sarah: At the core of my being, faith is what gives me my purpose in life.
 If we don’t have hope, we don’t have anything.
 Often people asked me how I got through Olympic training, competition, huge highs, and even greater lows.
 All I can say, is that training at that extreme level, broke me down to the point that I literally had to rely on God to get me through each day.
 It’s what brought me back to my faith.